chiisann/AutomaticReply/README.md

 To check whether each mentioned tweet id in latest 30 ones is same as the original tweet id which you have many replies.

 ### hasNotReply(status)
-To check if each tweet from othes has NOT reply from me.
+To check if each tweet from othes has NOT reply from you.

 ### textGenerate()
 To generate randomized reply text.